 Another way to teach your child self-soothing skills is through deep breathing.
 Of course, don’t introduce this tool when the child is melting down in the middle of Aisle 5.
 Instead, practice these and other breathing techniques during calm moments together.
 Try one tonight when you are lying in bed after storytime or after you’ve come in from a rousing game of tag.

 A few examples of co-regulating with your child through deep breathing are:

 Pretend you are both holding hot pieces of pizza.
 Bring them in close to your faces.
 Breathe in deeply to catch the smells of sauce, hot cheese, and yummy dough.
 Then blow slowly and gently on the slices to cool them.
 Don’t blow off the cheese!
 Repeat a few times till you both feel calm and relaxed.
 Next time you have pizza together, practice your breathing (and cooling!) before taking the first bite.

 Pinwheel or Bubble Breathing

 Grab a colorful pinwheel or a bottle of bubbles for this one!
-If you don’t either handy, it’s okay to pretend.
+If you don’t have either handy, it’s okay to pretend.
 But you’ll score big points if you grab them the next time you are at the dollar store.
 Pinwheel or bubble breathing requires a long, slow exhale to get the best reaction of flashing color or floating bubbles.

 A deep, slow inhale is good, but the exhale should be longer than the inhale and controlled.
 Talk about it feels when your bellies expand and contract to help your child gain awareness of his body and thus the benefits of deep breathing.